sjentsch/lsjDocs/lsj/Ch11_tTest_09.rst

 What about the **one sample Wilcoxon test** (or equivalently, the paired samples Wilcoxon test)?
 Suppose I’m interested in finding out whether taking a statistics class has any effect on the happiness of students.
+The
-My data is in the ``happiness.csv`` file.
-What I’ve measured here is the happiness of each student ``before`` taking the class and ``after`` taking the class, and the ``change`` score is the difference between the two.
+|happiness|_ data set contains the happiness of each student ``before`` taking
+the class and ``after`` taking the class.
+The ``change`` score is the difference between the two.
 Just like we saw with the *t*-test, there’s no fundamental difference between doing a paired-samples test using ``before`` and ``after``, versus doing a one-sample test using the ``change`` scores.
 As before, the simplest way to think about the test is to construct a tabulation.
 The way to do it this time is to take those change scores